-25.3.1 Manage Vault
+20.3.1 Manage Vault

-To add a user, grant devices access, or view the members list, you need to have the vault owner role.
-Open the vault details page to manage a vault.
+To add a user, grant devices access, or view the members list, you have to enable the management section in the vault details.
+Open the vault details and click the Manage Vault button.
+In the dialog, enter the vault admin password.